HowHow06/AttendanceAuto/README.md

     3. use the command below to run the application.
         > python .\AttendanceAuto_v2.py
 4. IMPORTANT, make sure that teams is visible when the script is running, and please dont interrupt the pc when the browser is opened.

+---
+# Some other notes:
+## Terminating the script
+Use Ctrl+C to terminate.